JFrog CLI Control Manager

 brew install https://raw.githubusercontent.com/jfrog/homebrew-jfrog-cli-manager/main/Formula/jfcm.rb

-Build from Source (macOS/Linux)
+Build JFCM from Source on macOS and Linux

 git clone https://github.com/jfrog/jfrog-cli-manager.git